 Pantothenic acid is essential for producing cholesterol and hormones and the metabolism of fats, protein, and carbohydrates.
 About 6mg of the vitamin can be consumed daily.
 It plays a major role in the process of the baby’s growth and development.
 It regulates the body’s adrenal activity, produces antibodies and improves wound healing.
 Hence pantothenic acid and pregnancy can go hand in hand.

 2. What happens while taking excessive vitamin B5 when pregnant?

->

-> There are possible dangers of taking excess amount of pantothenic acid than the recommended adequate intake.
+There could be possible dangers of taking an excess amount of pantothenic acid than the recommended adequate intake.
 Anything more than 10mg is termed as high dose and may lead to diarrhoea.
 It is speculated that high doses can cause heartburn or nausea or dehydration.
-Consistent overdosing of the vitamin may lead to oedema characterized by swelling with sensitivity and itchiness.
+Consistent overdose of this Vitamin may lead to oedema characterized by swelling with sensitivity and itchiness.

->

-> Also Read: Taking Vitamin E during Pregnancy
+Also Read: Taking Vitamin E during Pregnancy